migtools/volume-snapshot-mover/docs/design/datamover.md

 *Note: More details for installing restic secret in [here](https://volsync.readthedocs.io/en/stable/usage/restic/index.html#specifying-a-repository)*

-Custom velero CSI plugin will be responsible for creating `DataMoverBackup` & `DataMoverRestore` CRs.
+Custom velero CSI plugin will be responsible for creating `VolumeSnapshotBackup` & `VolumeSnapshotRestore` CRs.

-Once a DataMoverBackup CR gets created, the controller will create the corresponding `ReplicationSource` CR in the protected namespace.
+Once a VolumeSnapshotBackup CR gets created, the controller will create the corresponding `ReplicationSource` CR in the protected namespace.
 VolSync watches for the creation of `ReplicationSource` CR and copies the PVC data to the restic repository mentioned in the `restic-secret`.
 ```
 apiVersion: volsync.backube/v1alpha1
 kind: ReplicationSource